-Intended Learning Outcomes:
+Intended Learning Outcomes (Effective 4/18/2023)

-- Understand the importance of proper handwashing.
+- Identify the importance of proper handwashing.

-- Understand the concept of foodborne illness.
+- Define the concept of foodborne illness

 - Demonstrate knowledge of holding temperatures for potentially hazardous foods.